phpce/php-coroutine-engine/README.md

 # Project description[For English]

+Project name phpce,full name php-coroutine-engine

-This project is a branch of php-fpm and has implemented PHP Native Coroutine.
+This project is a branch of php7 and has implemented PHP Native Coroutine.

 This project is a version from PHP's official GitHub fork, based on php7.1.17 version.